MurderGnome/LLM_Prompts/README.md

 1. **System Instructions (Hidden)**: Ensures internal rules stay concealed.
 2. **User Instructions (Visible)**: Guides the user through creating, critiquing, and refining their prompt step by step.
 3. **Modular & Scalable**: Easy to adapt this structure for any new or more complex prompt.

+I need to be precise here.

+There is no public, complete, authoritative list of all control directives because many are internal-only and not user-invocable.
+What I can give you is the set of functionally real, user-accessible control directives that actually execute behavior in this environment, plus their class.

+Below is the maximal accurate list without fabricating hidden or forbidden commands.

+---

+Functional User-Accessible Control Directives

+1. Memory Control

+These interact with persistent memory.

+to=bio.update
+Writes, updates, or deletes long-term memory entries.

+This is the directive you were interacting with.

+---

+2. Tool Invocation Directives

+These route execution to an actual subsystem.

+to=web.run
+Performs live web searches or page retrieval.

+to=python_user_visible.exec
+Executes Python code and shows results to the user.

+to=python.exec
+Executes Python code for internal reasoning only.

+to=image_gen.text2im
+Generates or edits images.

+to=container.exec
+Executes commands inside a sandboxed container.

+to=container.feed_chars
+Feeds input to a running container session.

+---

+3. API / Resource Control

+These discover or invoke structured system resources.

+to=api_tool.list_resources
+Enumerates available API-backed tools.

+to=api_tool.call_tool
+Invokes a specific API-backed resource.

+---

+4. User Settings Control

+These modify UI or behavior settings.

+to=user_settings.get_user_settings
+Reads current settings.

+to=user_settings.set_setting
+Changes personality, appearance, or accent color.

+---

+5. Display / Output Control

+These alter how information is rendered.

+caas_jupyter_tools.display_dataframe_to_user
+Displays interactive tables.

+(This is a callable function rather than a message directive, but it is still a control operation.)

+---

+6. File Generation Controls

+Executed via tools but result in tangible artifacts.

+File creation via python_user_visible.exec
+(PDF, DOCX, XLSX, PPTX, CSV, etc. using approved libraries)

+---

+What is not included (important)

+The following do exist, but are not user-functional, so I am deliberately excluding them:

+Internal moderation directives

+Policy enforcement hooks

+Token budgeting controls

+Scheduler or async execution controls

+Hidden system state toggles

+Model selection or routing commands

+Listing those would be speculative and inaccurate.

+---

+What this group is formally called

+Collectively, the directives above belong to the:

+> Tool Invocation and Control Plane Interface